 Now let’s check in with Florence.
 She’s a network security engineer at a large bank that serves customers in multiple countries.
 Part of Florence’s job is to ensure that only an authorized account holder can access his or her account.
 Her bank adopted an authentication process that requires the account holder to provide a username and password, or a debit card and a PIN (personal identification number), to log in to their account.

-Florence also implemented two-factor authentication, known as 2FA.
-To access their account with 2FA, a customer provides their username/password and is required to use their fingerprint or enter a security code they receive through a text message or email.
-2FA provides an added layer of security that helps prevent unauthorized access to bank accounts.
+Florence also implemented multi-factor authentication, known as MFA.
+To access their account with MFA, a customer provides their username/password and is then required to verify their identity with an additional authentication factor, such as an authenticator app or security key.
+MFA provides an added layer of security that helps prevent unauthorized access to bank accounts.

 Understand Network Security